bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 d. explicit binding - when JS call or apply methods are used, this is explicity defined.

 5. Why do we need super() in an extended class?
-Answer: Super() binds 'this' to base class.
+Answer: Super() binds 'this' to base classes.

 ## Project Set up